RyantheKing/RyansSite/_posts/2021-10-13-chess-board-reader.md

 ```
 You will notice I have not put in code for castling.
 In that case, 4 squares would change instead of 2, I never got around to it before my college quarter started haha. \
 \
 The final step is to check if a move is valid.
 Even if a piece moves to a new square or moves to replace another piece, that does not necessarily mean the move is legal.
-For example, moving my queen from its starting position to take the enemy king would be seen as a move occuring by the previous 2 functions.
+For example, moving my queen from its starting position to take the enemy king would be seen as a move occurring by the previous 2 functions.
 However, it is most certainly not a legal move in chess.
 This is where the `chess` library comes in handy again. `piece_moved()` returns 3 arguments.
 The first is if the move was valid, and the second two are the square the piece moved from and the square it moved to.
 Using `chess_board.pseudo_legal_moves` I can check if moving the piece to a new square was a valid move.
 ```python
 # chess.A1 = 0, chess.B1 = 1, chess.A2 = 9, chess.H8 = 63 etc.
 from_num = from_square[0]*8+from_square[1] # format the from_square variable to a square position the chess module understands